-The post-development SWM strategy includes the design of several enhanced swales and dry ponds, as part of a treatment train approach as discussed in Section 5.4 to provide quality and quantity treatment of runoff generated by the 407 Transitway sub-areas where drainage areas are less than five hectares.
-In addition, seven SWM ponds have been designed for all proposed station sites where the drainage area was greater than five hectares (details included in Chapter 4 of Appendix C).
+The post-development SWM strategy includes the design of several enhanced swales and dry ponds, as a part of a treatment train approach as discussed in Section 5.4 to provide quality and quantity treatment of runoff generated by the Transitway sub-areas where drainage areas are less than 5 ha.
+In addition, five SWM ponds have been designed for all proposed station sites where the drainage area was greater than 5 ha (details included in Chapter 5 of Appendix C).
 All ponds were designed for quantity, quality and erosion control providing Level 1 protection at the outlet.